Nicholi/express-uws/README.md

 # express-uws

 [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) endpoints for [Express](http://expressjs.com/) applications.
 Lets you define WebSocket endpoints like any other type of route, and applies regular Express middleware.
 The WebSocket support is implemented with the help of the [uws](https://github.com/uNetworking/uWebSockets) library.
+Identical to `express-ws` in every way, except we are using uws for the underlying websocket implementation.

 ## Installation